 More than anything, I think some people are just uncomfortable with things that are unfamiliar.

-When it comes to working with Vector, it’s simply not a typical job.
+When it comes to working with Vector, it’s simply not a typical job and can lead to misconception that Vector is scamming their sales force.
 Its pay structure is not typical.
 Its product is not typical.
 Its sales force is not typical.
 Its recruiting philosophy is not typical.
 Someone who believes that work should reflect a 9 to 5 structure or else it’s not legitimate will be disappointed with the way Vector is structured.
 Someone who believes that pay should be based strictly on time clocked rather than on effort and performance will probably be uncomfortable with the way Vector is structured.
 Someone who prefers specific direction from a boss or supervisor will be dissatisfied with the way Vector is structured.
 Someone who believes that a recruiter should be focusing on eliminating potential applicants rather than looking for reasons those applicants can be successful will feel unsettled with how Vector is structured.
 In a nutshell, Vector simply isn’t for everyone.

 One of the things that makes me laugh when I look back on it, is that when I scheduled an interview with Vector I almost didn’t go.
 As a matter of fact, I had largely decided that I was going to blow it off and just keep putting applications in elsewhere, but when I told one of my roommates that I had some hesitancies about the position so I wasn’t going to go the interview, he chastised me for being a wimp.
 His point was what do you have to lose by at least going to an interview and checking it out for yourself rather than making a decision based on others perception.
 Thankfully I listened to his feedback, as the several years that I spent as a Vector sales rep were as valuable to me as my college education.